-All students will take two, four-credit courses in London for a total of eight quarter credits.
-Social Entrepreneurship (BA 199) will be co-taught by University of Oregon’s Lundquist College of Business faculty and The Play’s the Thing will be taught by a London-based faculty.
+All students will take two four-credit courses in London for a total of eight quarter credits.
+Social Entrepreneurship (BA 199) will be taught by University of Oregon’s Lundquist College of Business faculty and Britain Today will be taught by a London-based faculty.

 All courses offered are recognized and approved for academic credit by various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 Dr. Collette Niland, Assistant Dean for the Lundquist College of Business, PhD in Political Science from the University of Wisconsin-Madison, former director and founder of the Social Entrepreneurship Institute at the University of Illinois.

 You will join a community of residents from many different ethnic and cultural backgrounds, as part of life in one of the University of London residence halls.
 The hall is located in central London, close to the GEO Centre, the British Museum and the London Tube.

 You will have your own single study bedroom and share bathrooms with other residents.
 All single rooms have a hand basin, fitted furniture consisting of bed (including linens), desk, chair, and extensive storage for clothes and books.
 Rooms are fitted with a telephone, Wi-Fi, and data socket.